Kevin Coughlin

 Coughlin serves on the board of directors of the Ohio Capital Square Foundation and is a member of the Summit County Republican Executive Committee and Finance Committee.
 He lives in Bath Township, Ohio.

-Coughlin defeated two opponents to win the 2024 primary to be the Republican candidate for Ohio’s 13th congressional district in the United States House of Representatives.[7]
-During the general election, he will face incumbent Democrat Emilia Sykes.
+Coughlin easily defeated two opponents to win the 2024 primary to be the Republican candidate for Ohio’s 13th congressional district in the United States House of Representatives.[10]
+During the general election, he was narrowly defeated by incumbent Democrat Emilia Sykes.[11]

 References